Villo-Design/e-commerce-platform/README.md

 #### Snippets

 This folder includes re-usable `.liquid` files which are used across many pages.
-To include a snippet in a template, type the following `{% include 'header' %}` (You can include parameters as well see here https://www.shopify.co.uk/partners/blog/88186566-tips-for-using-snippets-in-your-shopify-theme)
+To include a snippet in a template, type the following `{% include 'snippet_name' %}` (You can include parameters as well see here https://www.shopify.co.uk/partners/blog/88186566-tips-for-using-snippets-in-your-shopify-theme)

 The snippets in this folder at the moment are the header, footer and the main menu (which lives in the header)